-• To use the simulation mode in the Manager, users need the Option to start database simulation from the user interface (Common\Simulation) program function.
+- To use the simulation mode in the Manager, users require the Common\Simulation program function. - A user with a minimum access level of Configuration user is required.

-- To re-calculate the compliance rules in simulation mode, enable the Identity Audit Simulation and Identity audit simulation summary plugins in the Manager program settings. - To ensure that the users can export the simulation data, enable the Common | Simulation | ExportReport configuration parameter in the Designer.
+- To re-calculate the compliance rules in simulation mode, enable the Identity Audit Simulation and Identity audit simulation summary plug-ins in the Manager program settings. - To ensure that the users can export the simulation data, enable the Common | Simulation | ExportReport configuration parameter in the Designer.
 If necessary, configure the report for exporting the simulation data.